ITV Channel Television: 2000 to present

 In 2001, Channel was bought by the Yattendon Investment Trust, although the buy-out did not lead to a noticeable change on screen.
 The buy-out occurred at the same time as the full scale amalgamation of ITV with many of the regional franchises becoming owned by one of four consortia: Carlton, Granada, United News and Media and Scottish Media Group.
 Channel subsequently remained one of two franchises to be not part of a consortium (the other being UTV).
 When Carlton and Granada (which by then also included the United News and Media franchises) merged to form ITV plc in 2004, Channel remained separate from this new merger.
-Channel's independence from ITV plc also saw it retain its much loved regional non-news programmes when other regions saw this type of programming dropped.
+Channel's independence from ITV plc also saw it retain its regional non-news programmes when other regions saw this type of programming dropped.

 One of ITV Channel Television's vehicles as seen in 2011.

 Despite being a small station, Channel took on a role in ensuring that ITV's independently produced programmes complied with the UK's guidelines and laws.
 On 18 May 2008, The Sunday Times newspaper reported that ITV plc was using Channel's compliance role as a loophole, enabling it to lessen a possible fine for breaching Ofcom regulations during the 2005 British Comedy Awards.
 During the programme Robbie Williams presented an award to Ant and Dec which should have gone to Catherine Tate who had received a greater number of phone-in votes.
 For this breach, Ofcom fined the broadcaster, which was worked out as a maximum of 5% of the offending broadcaster's advertising revenue.
 However, as the programme was independently produced Channel is seen as the offending broadcaster for not ensuring compliance, despite Channel having no role in commissioning the programme.
 Therefore, any fines received are minimal as Channel's advertising income was by far the smallest of all the ITV companies.

 In early 2008, Channel began broadcasting in 16:9 widescreen, approximately a decade after the rest of the network became widescreen capable with the launch of digital terrestrial television.
 The Channel Islands also completed the switchover from analogue to digital television signals in November 2010.

 In 2011, Channel Television was bought from the Yattendon Group by ITV plc.
 The deal was announced on 18 October, subject to approval from the Jersey Competition Regulatory Authority, and was completed on 23 November.
 Although not announced, the deal was thought to have been worth at least £10 million.
 Following ITV's 2013 rebrand, Channel's presentation and the title of its news programme have been brought into line with the other ITV regions, although sporadic non-news programming remains.